FLAME: Free-form Language-based Motion Synthesis & Editing: Experiments

 \subsubsection{R-Precision}

-R-precision is a metric to measure the alignment between generated motion and prompt, proposed by \citet{guo2022generating}.
+R-precision is a metric to measure the alignment between the generated motion and prompt, proposed by \citet{guo2022generating}.
 During sampling, it generates 32 textual descriptions composed of one ground truth and randomly sampled 31 texts from the test annotation pool.
-Then, the model sorts the text candidates by Euclidean distance between motion and text features for retrieval.
+R-precision counts the average retrieval accuracy by ranking the motion feature and text feature by Euclidean distance.